pragyaai/ndna/_llm/FAQ.md

 Thus, students may deliver correct answers by shortcutting the epistemic journey -- potentially harming alignment robustness, interpretability, or adaptability {% cite romero2015fitnets %} {% cite matena2022merging %} {% cite ilharco2023editing %}.

-## How does nDNA geometry explain the compression of epistemic pathways during knowledge distillation, beyond output alignment?
+✶ **How does nDNA geometry explain the compression of epistemic pathways during knowledge distillation, beyond output alignment?**

-Traditional knowledge distillation focuses on matching output distributions between teacher and student models {% cite hinton2015distilling %}.
+➠ Traditional knowledge distillation focuses on matching output distributions between teacher and student models {% cite hinton2015distilling %}.
 However, through the **nDNA lens**, we see distillation as latent genome compression, where the student inherits a simplified latent manifold.

 Let the teacher's trajectory be: